Updated September 26, 2023 | 4:45 p.m.

 Events handling food are required to have properly trained food handlers onsite at all times.
 A member of the organization applying for a food permit who will be handling food (preparation, cooking, and/or serving) is required to take the UCLC Food Safety training class prior to submitting a permit request application.

 We recommend that you have more than one person trained from your group.
 A trained individual must be present during the entire time that food or beverages are prepared, served, and/or sold.
 The Food Safety training shall be completed each academic year and prior to the first event at which food is served.
-The training is valid for the academic year (July 1 - June 30).
+The training is valid for the academic year (July 1-June 30).

 After completing the Food Safety training, a person who will be directly in charge of the event and who has knowledge of the event logistics may apply for a Temporary Food Permit.
-A permit request needs to be submitted 7 or more business days before the event and is valid for a specific date at a site-specific location.
+A permit request needs to be submitted 10 or more calendar days before the event and is valid for a specific date at a site-specific location.
 EHS will review the application and notify you if the permit is approved or denied.